-The throttle lever is used to adjust the engine RPM.
+The propeller control lever is used to adjust the propeller speed from high RPM to low RPM.

 The mixture control lever is used to adjust the air-to-fuel ratio.
 The engine is shut down by placing the mixture control lever in the fully lean position.
+In addition, the mixture control has a lock to prevent activation of mixture control instead of pitch control.